Kaikō ROV: Development of ABISMO

 While the temporary replacement ROV (Kaikō7000II) has a remarkable performance record, it is only rated to 7,000 meters and cannot reach the deepest oceanic trenches.
 For this reason, JAMSTEC engineers began work on a new 11,000-meter class of ROV in April 2005.
 The project is called ABISMO (Automatic Bottom Inspection and Sampling Mobile), which translates to abyss in Spanish.
 Initial sea trials of ABISMO were conducted in 2007.
 The craft successfully reached a planned depth of 9,760-meters, the deepest part of Izu–Ogasawara Trench, where it collected core samples of sediment from the seabed.
-Plans are underway for a mission to the Challenger Deep.